INTRODUCTORY LEVEL COURSE

 for a CHORD PROGRESSION

-Following are seven lessons but first know all the musical Notes on the high E string to use this simple new method starting with a Box Pentatonic Scale of four Notes.
+Following are seven lessons but first know all the musical Notes on the high ‘e’ string for this simple new method starting with a Box Pentatonic scale of four Notes.

-This Box Pentatonic Scale is shifted up or down the fretboard to the fret with the same Letter Name as the commencing Chord for a piece of music.
+The Box Pentatonic scale can shifted up or down the fretboard to the fret with the same Letter Name as the commencing chord for a piece of music.

 There is a YouTube video of this Short Course at the bottom if preferred.